Ethiopian cuisine: Coffee

-According to some sources, drinking of coffee (buna) is likely to have originated in Ethiopia.
+According to some sources, coffee-drinking (buna) likely originated in Ethiopia.
 A key national beverage, it is an important part of local commerce.

 The coffee ceremony is the traditional serving of coffee, usually after a big meal.
 It often involves the use of a jebena (ጀበና), a clay coffee pot in which the coffee is boiled.
 The preparer roasts the coffee beans in front of guests, then walks around wafting the smoke throughout the room so participants may sample the scent of coffee.
 Then the preparer grinds the coffee beans in a traditional tool called a mokecha.
 The coffee is put into the jebena, boiled with water, and then served in small cups called si'ni.
 Coffee is usually served with sugar, but is also served with salt in many parts of Ethiopia.
 In some parts of the country, niter kibbeh is added instead of sugar or salt.

 Snacks, such as popcorn or toasted barley (or kolo), are often served with the coffee.
 In most homes, a dedicated coffee area is surrounded by fresh grass, with special furniture for the coffee maker.
 A complete ceremony has three rounds of coffee (abol, tona and bereka) and is accompanied by the burning of frankincense.